MW 8x20 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

 Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
-For this reason, they are coated with a coating of gold-nickel to increase their durability.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
-Therefore, any mechanical processing should be done before they are magnetized.
+For this reason, they are coated with a thin layer of silver to increase their durability.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires special caution during their handling.
+For this reason, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
-Therefore, they are often covered with thin coatings, such as nickel, to shield them from environmental factors and extend their lifespan.
-Temperatures exceeding 130°C can cause a loss of their magnetic properties, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
+Therefore, they are often coated with thin coatings, such as nickel, to preserve them from environmental factors and extend their lifespan.
+Temperatures exceeding 130°C can result in a deterioration of their magnetic properties, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic environments, organic or solvent environments, unless they are insulated.
-Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may forfeit their magnetic properties.
+As for dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are adequately insulated.
+Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic properties.

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical apparatus and other modern machines.
+- Significant importance in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: